CxSci/IETF-SATP/drafts/crash/draft-belchior-blockchain-gateway-recovery-05.md

 7. updateLog(l1,l2): updates l1 based on l2 (uses getLogDiff and writeLogEntry).

-Example 3.1 shows a simplified version log referring to the transfer initiation flow ODAP phase.
+Example 3.1 shows a simplified version log referring to the transfer initiation flow SATP phase.
 Each log entry (simplified, see the definition in Section 3) is composed of metadata (phase, sequence number) and one attribute from the payload (operation).
 Operations map behavior to state (see Section 3).